duomei98/cse15l-lab-reports/labreport3.md

 > Scrolling to the bottom of the file and typing `:n` allows you to go to the next page.
 I learned this from the website ([Link](https://flaviocopes.com/linux-command-less/#:~:text=In%20this%20case%20the%20behaviour,to%20go%20to%20the%20previous))

 ![Image](https://media.discordapp.net/attachments/783745953680326656/1106000424445689986/Screen_Shot_2023-05-10_at_4.30.45_PM.png?width=2120&height=668)
 > I continued navigating to the next file until I found one that contained "pulmonary disease."
+Therefore, rr172.txt is the file we're looking for.

 ---
 ![Image](https://media.discordapp.net/attachments/783745953680326656/1094753603274686584/IMG_4813.png?width=2520&height=132)